Robert Stewart, 4th Lord of Aubigny: Robert at home

-Robert's estate was inherited by his great nephew John Stewart and an inventory was made of Robert's goods in the Châteaux of Aubigny, La Verrerie and du Crotet in 1544, including Robert's tapestries, books, silver and weapons.
+Robert's estate was inherited by his great nephew John Stewart, 5th Lord of Aubigny (a son of John Stewart, 3rd Earl of Lennox) and an inventory was made of Robert's goods in the Châteaux of Aubigny, La Verrerie and du Crotet in 1544, including Robert's tapestries, books, silver and weapons.
 Robert had two silk and leather purses made in the Scottish fashion, a Spanish guitar, and Turkish carpets.
 The inventory also includes a scarlet and a shot satin farthingale.
 Tapestry subjects at Aubigny included seven "park" and seven hunting scenes, the Nine Worthies, Nebuchadnezzar in nine scenes, seven Sibyls, single pieces of verdure and Hercules, and a set of seven new tapestries of birds and wild beasts.
 There were three old sets tapestries.
 Famous people were embroidered on six hangings of green damask, two of these had a single figure, another pair showed a couple, while two showed four characters.
 These hangings were augmented with more green damask to complete a room.
 There were several other hangings worked with a needle.
 The inventory is significant because it details in which rooms these tapestries and other furnishings were used.